fission/fission/environments/ruby/README.md

 called `handler` with a single optional argument, a `Fission::Context` object.

-The `Fission::Context` object gives access to the Rack env, and a request object.
+The `Fission::Context` object gives access to the Rack env, a request object, and a logger.
 Please see `fission/context.rb` for the public api.

 The `Fission::Request` object is a subclass of `Rack::Request` and provides access to parameters and headers.
 See `fission/request.rb`